TL;DR β the best trade show lead capture apps by what your team actually needs

 Related reading: The trade show planning template I wish I had at Canton Fair

-Picking the right AI lead capture app for 2026
+Picking the best trade show lead capture apps for 2026

 Spend an afternoon, not a quarter.
 Most of these tools will take a sales call before they show you anything real.
 Don't book it.
 Start with the four that have public pricing and free trials: Exporb, BoothIQ, Lensmor, and (technically) Cvent's per-show option.
 Sign up, capture five mock leads each, see how the data looks in your CRM.